 Criteria for assessing ethical CHEM implementation

 The acceptability, adequacy and public benefit responsibilities for CHEM developers are easier to state than to measure.
-It may therefore be pragmatic for assessment criteria for ethical modelling practice to instead be based on measurable attributes of the models themselves.
+It may therefore be pragmatic for assessment criteria for ethical modelling practice to instead focus on measurable attributes of the models themselves.
 As described in Table 1, we believe that implementing CHEMs that are transparent, reusable and updatable (TRU) can enable modellers to meet their ethical obligations.
 We therefore selected these model attributes to use as the basis for deriving ethical assessment criteria.

 Transparency has been recommended as a core criterion for assessing ethical public health modelling practice [6].
-Guidance on transparency in health economic modelling recommended that model code and data should be clearly documented, potentially with different versions for technical and non-technical users [31].
-Notably, the same guidelines, published over ten years ago, did not include recommendations on sharing model code and data.
-However, more recent guidance recommends publicly dissemination of healthcare model artefacts using online repository services [3].
+Guidance on transparency in health economic modelling recommends that model code and data should be clearly documented, potentially with different versions for technical and non-technical users [31].
+More recent and multidisciplinary guidance recommends publicly dissemination of healthcare model artefacts using online repository services [3].
 Repositories such as Zenodo [32] and Dataverse [33] provide persistent storage solutions that generate a Digital Object Identifier (DOI) for each code and data collection.
 An essential component of quality assuring health economic models is verification - ensuring that calculations are correct and consistent with model specifications [34].
 The extensiveness of verification checks in models implemented as software projects can be reported using the concept of code coverage [35] - the proportion of model code that has been explicitly tested.
 Tests should ideally combine both unit tests (to verify that small, isolated sections of code produce the correct output when run independently) and acceptance tests (to verify that the correct output is produced when multiple code components are run together to perform tasks that meet core user-requirements [36]).
 The nature and extent of individual model authorship contributions can become unclear when models are implemented over longer time-frames with a large and changing group of collaborators [8].
 This issue can be addressed by use of online repository services such as GitHub [37], that provide citation tools and can transparently record all individual code contributions to a modelling project over its lifecycle.

 Assessment criteria for a transparent CHEM: